University of San Francisco: History

 A new building was constructed in 1862 to replace the first frame building.
 In June 1863, the university awarded its first Bachelor of Arts degree.
-In 1880, the college moved from Market Street to a new site on the corner of Hayes Street and Van Ness Avenue (currently occupied by the Davies Symphony Hall).
+In 1880, the college moved from Market Street to the corner of Hayes Street and Van Ness Avenue (currently occupied by the Davies Symphony Hall).

-The third St. Ignatius College received moderate damage in the 1906 San Francisco earthquake, but was completely destroyed in the ensuing fire.
-The campus moved west, to the corner of Hayes and Shrader Streets, close to Golden Gate Park.
-It occupied a hastily constructed structure known as the Shirt Factory (for its resemblance to similar manufacturing buildings of the era) for the next 21 years.
-The college moved to its present site on Fulton Street in 1927, on the site of a former Masonic Cemetery.
+The third St. Ignatius College received moderate damage in the 1906 San Francisco earthquake, but it was completely destroyed in the ensuing fire.
+The campus moved to the corner of Hayes and Shrader streets.
+It occupied a hastily constructed structure known as the Shirt Factory for the next 21 years.

+The college moved to its present site on Fulton Street in 1927, on the site of the former Masonic Cemetery.
 To celebrate its diamond jubilee in 1930, St. Ignatius College changed its name to the University of San Francisco.
-The change from college to university was sought by many alumni groups and by long-time San Francisco Mayor James Rolph Jr.
+The change was sought by many alumni groups and by long-time San Francisco Mayor James Rolph Jr.

 A male-only school for most of its history, USF became fully coeducational in 1964, though women started attending the evening programs in business and law as early as 1927.
-In 1969, the high school division, already wholly separate from the university, moved to the western part of San Francisco and became St. Ignatius College Preparatory.
+In 1969, the high school division, already separate from the university, moved to the western part of San Francisco and became St. Ignatius College Preparatory.

 In 1978, the university acquired Lone Mountain College.
 October 15, 2005, marked the 150th anniversary of the university's founding.
-In the fall of 2017, USF enrolled 11,080 undergraduate and graduate students in all of its programs housed in four schools (Law; Management; Education; Nursing and Health Professions) and one college (Arts and Sciences).
+In 2012, The Daily Beast ranked USF the 3rd-"Most Crime-Rattled College" in the United States, using the college crime data which is kept by the U.S. Department of Education.

 Academics

+59 majors are offered at USF within its one college and four schools: